Definition of eCommerce

 There are a few reasons why eCommerce has demonstrated such explosive growth in the past couple of years.

 Business without borders: An online store, unlike a physical store, has the whole world as its market.
 Going from a local customer base to a global market at no additional cost is really one of the greatest advantages of trading online.
+For those that want to fully localize their ecommerce store, translating your website offers an even better experience for your new customer base as they’ll be able to understand the whole buying process.

 24×7 availability: For a merchant, it’s a dramatic increase in sales opportunities; for a customer, it’s a convenient and immediately available option.
 Unrestricted by the working hours or time zone differences, eCommerce businesses can serve customers around the world 24x7x365.